-Have you been practicing your meditation on the in and out breath -- your assignment was to practice for 30 minutes every day, were you able to do this?
+Have you been practicing your meditation on the in and out breath -- your assignment was to practice for 35 minutes every day, were you able to do this?

-[Note: if client reports having difficulty, review technique, location, and posture, emphasizing the importance of diligent practice for training the monkey mind.
+[Note: if client reports having difficulty, review technique, location, and posture, emphasizing the importance of diligent practice for training the monkey mind.]
+Did you end your daily meditation with your metta statement 'may all beings be happy and free from suffering'?

-Have you been reciting your self-affirmation/prayer to help you refocus when the addict self tries to intrude?
+Have you been reciting your self-affirmation/prayer to help you refocus when the addict self tries to intrude?(therapist recites the prayer/affirmation to ensure that client remembers it).